Analytics of Longitudinal System Monitoring Data for Performance Prediction: Data Description

 \subsection{Control Jobs Data}

-Most previous work either analyzes system-wide monitoring data or per-job application data when analyzing performance.
-In this work, we set up some control jobs that enable us to assess the impact of system state on the performance of production applications.
+We set up some control jobs that enable us to assess the impact of system state on the performance of production applications.
 We run three codes -- AMG, MILC, and miniVite, which are representative of common workloads on HPC systems.
-AMG and MILC were run in a weak scaling mode, and hence they performed well on both 128 and 512 nodes. miniVite's input problem is a fixed-size real world graph and strong scaling the input problem from 128 to 512 nodes led to poor performance.
-Hence, miniVite was only run on 128 nodes.
+AMG and MILC were run in a weak scaling mode on 128 and 512 nodes. miniVite's input problem is a fixed-size real world graph, and it was only run on 128 nodes.
 Each application run was short, running for between five to ten minutes.
 We briefly describe each application below.

-{\bf AMG}: is a proxy application for parallel algebraic multigrid solvers based on \emph{Hypre} linear solver library~\cite{hypre}.
-The input problem runs AMG-GMRES on a linear system for a three-dimensional problem with a problem size of $32 \times 32 \times 32$ per MPI process.
+{\bf AMG}: is a proxy application for parallel algebraic multigrid and it uses the Hypre linear solver library~\cite{hypre}.
+In our setup, AMG runs AMG-GMRES on a linear system for a three-dimensional input problem with dimensions $32 \times 32 \times 32$ (per MPI process).

-{\bf MILC}: refers to MIMD Lattice Computation, primarily used in numerical simulations of quantum chromodynamics.
+{\bf MILC}: refers to MIMD Lattice Computation, used for numerical simulations of quantum chromodynamics.
 The MILC application, su3\_rmd, was used in these experiments, which performs a 4D stencil on a per process grid of dimensions $4 \times 4 \times 4 \times 4$.

 {\bf miniVite}: is a proxy application for Vite~\cite{vite:ipdps18}, and is representative of graph analytics workloads~\cite{minivite:pmbs18}.
 It performs a single phase of the Louvain classification, which is an algorithm for community detection in large distributed graphs.
-Graph analytics workloads are seeing increased usage of HPC clusters.
 An iterative loop was added to miniVite to repeat its work several times.